involvex/geminicli-desktop-advanced/README.md

 ### Prerequisites

 Gemini Desktop is written using Rust and Tauri for the backend and web technologies for the frontend.
-You'll need to install the following when building it from source:
+When building it from source or running it in development you'll need to install the following tools:

 - [Rust](https://rust-lang.org)
 - [Node.js](https://nodejs.org)